 Turkish Airlines flight TK-1 was travelling from Istanbul, Turkey to New York in the US at the time.
 There were 334 passengers and crew on board.

 At around 6.30pm, when the flight was still over 1,000kms west of Ireland, the crew declared a medical emergency and requested clearance to divert to Shannon Airport.
 The crew confirmed they were returning to Shannon to seek medical attention for a passenger.

-At around 5.15pm, the flight crew advised air traffic controllers in Ireland that they wished to turn around and divert to Shannon.
-The crew also confirmed they would have to dump aviation fuel to ensure they touched down within safe landing weight limits.
+The flight crew also confirmed they would need to dump some aviation fuel to ensure they touched down within safe landing weight limits.

 The 777-300(ER) turned around over the North Atlantic and began to make its way towards Shannon where emergency medical services had been requested to attend.
 National Ambulance Service paramedics and a doctor were waiting for the plane when it landed at 7.17pm.